aitrailblazer/Knowledge-Library-MCP/go-mcp-brave/README.md

 Error Handling: Errors in fetching non-web results (e.g., news, images, videos) are logged but don’t halt the response, potentially leaving sections empty.

+## Technologies Used

+The `go-mcp-brave` project leverages the following technologies:

+- **Go**: The primary programming language used for building the MCP server.
+- **Brave Search API**: For fetching web, news, image, and video search results.
+- **HTTP/JSON**: For implementing the MCP protocol and handling client-server communication.
+- **Go Concurrency**: For efficient handling of multiple requests and API calls.
+- **Azure AI Agent Service**: For integration with AI agents, enabling dynamic tool execution.

+These technologies ensure that the `go-mcp-brave` server is robust, efficient, and extensible for various search and AI integration use cases.